artemyarulin/koh/README.md

 - `parse-json(str)` - parses string and returns either parsed object or `err` object
 - `to-json(obj)` - converts object to JSON string
 - `http(method headers data url cb)` - makes an HTTP request with specified parameters.
 Returns `core.async` channel which would contains either `err` or response object
-- `xpath(str xpath-queries is-html)` - runs xpath queries against string
+- `xpath(html? string xpath-queries)` - runs xpath queries against string

 # React Native

 Because RN using `JSCore` environments which is just a JavaScript interpreter and doesn't have many features from browser object model we have to use couple of additional RN plugins:

-- [react-native-xml](https://github.com/artemyarulin/react-native-xml) - For making XPath queries
+- [react-native-xml](https://github.com/artemyarulin/react-native-xml) - For making XPath queries.
+It is expected to have `GLOBAL.rnmxmlQueryHTML` and `GLOBAL.rnmxmlQueryXml` to be available
-- [react-native-raw-http](https://github.com/artemyarulin/react-native-raw-http) - To get access to low level HTTP API
+- [react-native-raw-http](https://github.com/artemyarulin/react-native-raw-http) - To get access to low level HTTP API.
+Not used yet, we are using standard `fetch` object for now

 # Clojure